-Our Global Employer of Record Platform™ and Global PEO service enables clients to run payroll in Argentina while HR services, tax, and compliance management matters are lifted from their shoulders onto ours.
+Our solution enables customers to run payroll in Argentina while HR services, tax, and compliance management matters are lifted from their shoulders onto ours.
 As a Global PEO expert, we manage employment contract best practices, statutory and market norm benefits, and employee expenses, as well as severance and termination if required.
 We also keep you apprised of changes to local employment laws in Argentina.

 Labor unions are common in Argentina, and they push hard for employee rights.
 Meanwhile, employees often ask to be paid under the table in US dollars via direct wire to their bank accounts.
 Pegging the salary to a USD exchange rate is a key negotiating factor with potential employees in Argentina due to the currency fluctuation risk.
 Often, employees ask to be paid gross in USD via direct wire to their bank account.
 Paying employees gross in USD as contractors is illegal in Argentina.
 The arrangement may work well for everyone until the employee is terminated . . . at which point the employee may report having been illegally employed by a foreign employer.
 It is the employer’s legal requirement to follow the labor and corporate laws in Argentina and thus it is the employer who takes the risk when breaking the law.
 Argentina also has very strict, employee-friendly labor laws, and the courts usually rule in favor of an employee when an employee and employer land in court.